-Members of the Committee are asked to note the arrangements for reviewing the strategic risks and the proposal for bringing the new risk register back to this committee.
+Members of the Committee are asked to note the new strategic risk register and to agree the timescale for reviewing the strategic risk register.
+That is that the register will be reviewed prior to April 2022.

 Reason for Recommendations

 To update the Committee on the Council's update on the status of the Council's strategic risk register.